Chateau de Biron, Dordogne: tourism & sightseeing

 There are more facilities (cafes and restaurants) at Lacapelle-Biron a few kilometres to the south, while children will be attracted by Parc en Ciel - a treetop adventure parc nearby.
 Continue south along the Gavaudun Valley to see the village of Saint-Avit and the village and castle at Gavaudun.

-Map of Chateau de Biron and places to visit
+Map of Chateau de Biron and places nearby

 Visit near Chateau de Biron with France This Way reviews